nicolasparada/blog/content/posts/passwordless-auth-client.md

 </html>
 ```

-Single page application left all the rendering to JavaScript, so we have an empty body and a `main.js` file.
+Single page applications leaves all the rendering to JavaScript, so we have an empty body and a `main.js` file.

 I'll user the Router from the [last post](/posts/javascript-client-router/).